/weave

 before: the weave was never built or committed.
 Fixed here, permanently.)

-A planned weave dimension (don't block the first run on it): whenever a new model
+A planned weave dimension: whenever a new model

 drops, the weave should auto-surface skill-relevance actions.
 Research agents